Huu-Chau/Weather-Report/README.md

 ## What I learned:

   From building the Weather report website, I get to have a large ammount of understanding about React and its concept.

 -

 ## Future updates:

+  This website has all the basic requirement of a Weather Report website

+  But there are many updates I want to make onto the project, such as

+-Adding searching feature that has